-Just because you love to craft, it doesn’t mean your space needs to be a disorganized crafty mess!
-These 10 tips are sure to organize your space quickly.
+Just because you love to craft doesn’t mean your space needs to be disorganized!
+10 craft organizing ideas are sure to organize your space

 If I were thinking ahead I would have taken a photo of what this space looked like before I got organizing.
 It wasn’t awesome!
 I utilized a few simple tricks to make the space look more put together and I think you’ll find them useful as well.